bitcoin-dev-project/battle-of-galen-erso/README.md

 ## Terminology

-- Tanks - Bitcoin Core nodes running in a Warnet network
+- Tanks: Bitcoin Core nodes running in a Warnet network
-- Battlefield - A remote cluster with 100 vulnerable tanks
+- Battlefield: A remote cluster with 100 vulnerable tanks
+    - custom signet chain with one miner run by admin
+    - 1 minute block intervals
-- Scrimmage - A local cluster with only a few vulnerable tanks
+- Scrimmage: A local cluster with only a few vulnerable tanks
+    - custom signet chain with OP_TRUE challenge so anyone can generate blocks (like regtest)
-- Armada - a small set of tanks running the latest Bitcoin Core release under the attacker's control
+- Armada: A small set of tanks running the latest Bitcoin Core release under the attacker's control
-- Scenario - A program that deploys to the battlefield to attack the tanks
+- Scenario: A program that deploys to the battlefield to attack the tanks

 ## Objectives